-Most countries tax debt and equity differently for the purposes of their domestic law.
-Interest on debt is generally a deductible expense of the payer and taxed at ordinary rates in the hands of the payee.
+Most countries tax debt and equity differently for the purposes of their domestic law:

+- Interest on debt is generally a deductible expense of the payer and taxed at ordinary rates in the hands of the payee. - Dividends or other equity returns, on the other hand, are generally not deductible and are typically subject to some form of tax relief (an exemption, exclusion, credit, etc.) in the hands of the payee.